Meet the Woman Behind Helium

 What is the driving force behind Helium, what does the brand stand for?

-Unique, personalised kitchens that are affordable.
+Unique, personalised kitchens.
 I want my clients to have access to beautiful, creatively designed kitchens; & I want to design beautiful extravagant spaces.
-Sometimes the high street stores can lack that certain something & if you're looking for something that is one of a kind, you may have to spend £40/50,000 plus to get it custom made from a luxury showroom; which is isn't always attainable.
+Sometimes the high street stores can lack that certain something & if you're looking for something that is one of a kind, you may have to spend £40/50,000 plus to get it custom made from a luxury showroom; which isn't always attainable.

 Describe a typical day?

 Every day is different for me, which is another thing I love about my job.
 Generally I'll start my working day by answering emails & having a quick catch up on the Helium social media.
-The rest of my day really depends what's happening on site; but it's generally organised into site visits/surveys & deliveries, client or supplier meetings & working on admin & designs.
-Sometimes my working day can finish at 3pm, in which case I'll squeeze in a gym workout & visit to my nieces & nephews after school.
+The rest of my day really depends what's happening on site; but it's generally organised into site visits/surveys & deliveries, client or supplier meetings & working on admin & designs (like the one below).
+Sometimes my working day can finish at 3pm, in which case I'll squeeze in a workout & visit my nieces & nephews after school.
 Other days it might finish at 10pm, it's the beauty of having such a varied job.